Mark Foy's

-Trading history
+History

 After first establishing their store on Oxford Street in 1885, the Foy brothers opened Mark Foy's Piazza Store in 1909 on Liverpool Street.
 This was a three-storey store (two floors plus basement) designed by architects Arthur McCredie & Arthur Anderson with a turreted mansard roof.
 The building was partially modelled on the Parisian Le Bon Marche department store.
 Its piazza, chandeliers, marble, and sumptuous ballroom made it a Sydney institution and one of Australia's foremost fashion stores.
 The store had Australia's first escalator.
 The store stretched around a whole city block and gave rise to the colloquial saying, when referring to a person of overweening confidence, "You've got more front than Mark Foy's."

 The store was remodelled in 1927.
-The store was linked in 1926 to the newly opened Museum Railway Station by underground subway.
+The store was linked in 1926 to the newly opened Museum railway station by underground subway.

 The company had its most profitable year in 1954/1955.
-With the decline of the Liverpool street area in the 1950s and 1960s, Mark Foys began to experience financial decline declaring its first financial loss in 1966/1967.
+With the decline of the Liverpool street area in the 1950s and 1960s, Mark Foy's began to experience financial decline declaring its first financial loss in 1966/1967.

-A store was opened at Rockdale in 1963 in the Southside Plaza (now Rockdale Plaza).
+A store was opened at Rockdale in 1963 at Southside Plaza in Rockdale.
 The Rockdale store was extensively damaged by fire in 1967.
 Rebuilt, it became a McDowells store and then was rebranded as Waltons in 1972.
-In 1964 Mark Foy's opened a store in the Sydney suburb of Eastwood and in 1966 at Burwood in the Burwood Westfield Shopping Town.
+In 1964 Mark Foy's opened a store in the Sydney suburb of Eastwood and in 1966 in Westfield Burwood.
 The Eastwood Store became a McDowells store and then a Waltons.
 Other stores were opened across Sydney's suburbs at Chatswood, Northbridge, Double Bay, Bankstown, Bondi Junction Plaza, Pymble, Spit Junction, Roselands Shopping Centre and Canberra, as well as in Centrepoint, on 252 George Street as well as its mid-city attempt on King Street elsewhere in Sydney's central business district.

-In 1968 Mark Foy's was taken over by McDowells Holding Ltd. In 1972, McDowells was in turn acquired by Waltons.
+In 1968 Mark Foy's was taken over by McDowells Holdings.
+In 1972, McDowells was in turn acquired by Waltons.
 After Waltons was split in 1987, six stores were sold to George Bloomfield of Australian clothing manufacturer Wraggs.
-The stores still trading as Mark Foys, were sold again to Clothing retailer Richards in November 1986.
+The stores still trading as Mark Foy's, were sold again to Clothing retailer Richards in November 1986.

 In 1980, when it ceased trading after going into receivership, the City Piazza building briefly became "Grace Bros Piazza" until 1982.
 The natural shift of the retailing hub further north of the CBD, around Pitt Street Mall, led to its closure.

 The City Piazza building is now used as a complex of state courthouses known as the Downing Centre.
 However, its former role is preserved in the ornate tilework on the facade and surroundings.
 The Mark Foy's warehouse is a heritage brownstone building located on nearby Goulburn Street, which has been converted into residential apartments known as Sydney Mansions.